 Another great oximeter for 2022 is the Pro Series 500DL from Zacurate.

 Accurate and easy to use and read this is a device that has proven very popular with customers on Amazon.

-I will confess that I haven’t used this one myself, however the consistent positive feedback that the 500DL has received right across the online outlets where you will find it available, have made it an essential entrant into my top 5.
+I will confess that I haven’t used this one myself, however, the consistently positive feedback that the 500DL has received right across the online outlets where you will find it available has made it an essential entrant into my top 5.

 Let’s take a closer look.

 As with all good oximeters, the unit has a large display and will determine your SpO2, pulse rate, and pulse strength within 10 seconds of operation.

 The finger chamber is conveniently designed to accommodate both adult and youth sizes, (the manufacturers state the 500DL is best suited on use with 12-year-olds and above).

 This versatility is offered via a “SMART” spring system that will hold varying finger sizes in place for the reading.